cristinavisentin/hackingdemo/README.md

 Command options:
 - `--batch` runs the command in batch mode, eliminating the need for user interaction during execution;
-- `–-passphrase HARPOCRATE` specifies the passphrase for decryption;
+- `–-passphrase HARPOCRATES` specifies the passphrase for decryption;
 - `-d login.txt.gpg` is to specify that decryption is requested on that file.

 The decryption succeeded, thanks to the correct passphrase.